Find Grad Schools

 38 Yearly Graduations

 East Carolina University comes in at #6 on our list of the most popular colleges offering master's degrees in english language.
 Each year, around 28,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,452 per year, while in-state graduate students, on average, pay $4,749 per year.
 During the most recent year for which we have data, 38 people received their master's degree in english language from ECU.
-About 68% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 74% were women.

 37 Yearly Graduations

 Ohio University - Athens Campus comes in at #7 on our list of the most popular colleges offering master's degrees in english language.
 Each year, around 25,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $13,746 per year, while in-state graduate students, on average, pay $9,444 per year.
+The average in-state tuition for full-time undergraduates is $13,352 per year, while in-state graduate students, on average, pay $9,444 per year.
 During the most recent year for which we have data, 37 people received their master's degree in english language from OHIO Athens.
-Of these students, 80% were women and 9% were members of underrepresented racial-ethnic groups.
+About 71% of this group were women, and 3% were students from an underrepresented racial-ethnic group.

 32 Yearly Graduations